-Last Friday night, my daughter and I attended our sixth Mickey’s Not So Scary Halloween Party at Magic Kingdom– we’ve been every year since she was two years old!
-I think that says something for this event, which is still my one of my favorites.
+Last Friday night, my daughter and I attended our sixth Mickey's Not So Scary Halloween Party at the Magic Kingdom— we've been almost every year since she was two years old!
+I think that says something for this event, which is one of our all-time favorites.

 My daughter and I had a blast, as always, and I thought Disney kicked up the event a notch with more characters, decorations, and epic amounts of fog from the fog machines ... to give the park and even spookier look!

 I could go on and on in an even longer post on what makes MNSSHP so great, but it would be much more fun to show you through some of my pictures from the 2012 event.
 Here are seven reasons why you should attend Mickey's Not So Scary Halloween Party with your family:

 My daughter LOVES dressing up for Mickey's Not So Scary Halloween Party.
 Since we attend the event early every year (always one of the first dates) she gets to wear her costume a full month in advance of Halloween.
 This makes me happy because she gets more use out of the costume and it's fun to see her get so excited about dressing up!
 This year she went as Lagoona Blue from Monster High.

 My niece also attended her first party (my sister went 9 months pregnant last year!) and went as Rapunzel from Tangled.

 Dressing up is not required, but I would encourage it.
 Keep in mind, Florida is still hot and muggy in September and early October, so you might want to bring a backup outfit if your child has a costume with a lot of fabric.
 Abby, my niece, was over that princess dress by the end of the night!